 Spouses who are seeking a more civil, cost-effective way to dissolve a marriage often consider divorce mediation.
 In this process, a neutral third party known as a mediator oversees the process and guides the parties in negotiating a marital settlement agreement that must be approved by the court before a divorce is granted.
 Divorce mediation is particularly well-suited to uncontested divorces or cases in which the spouses cannot agree on parenting issues.

 Collaborative Law Divorce

 Given the emotional repercussion of a divorce can have on a family, especially the children, many couples are turning to an alternative approach known as collaborative law divorce.
 In this process, the parties and their attorneys agree to resolve the marital issues without going to court.
 Each party must negotiate in good faith, however.
 If one or both parties withhold financial information or conceals assets, or if the parties cannot reach an agreement, the divorce must be litigated and new attorneys must be retained.
 Collaborative law divorce is designed for those who wish to avoid the acrimony associated with divorce and preserve harmony within the family.

 Contact Our Florida Divorce Attorney

 Guided by a principle that there is a solution to every problem, My.Attorney have been helping clients navigate the divorce process for over 25 years.
 We are known for being good listeners and helping our clients make the best decisions for their future.
 During your free consultation, we will take the time to learn about your circumstances, explore all of your options and determine the best course of action.
 When you become our client, you will find a supportive atmosphere that allows to effectively manage the transition to your new lifestyle.
 If you have reached an impasse in your marriage, you may be frightened and not know where to turn.
 Remember, we are here to help.
-Download the My.Attorney app to set up a free evaluation of your case and don’t hesitate to contact us with any questions.
+Download the My.Attorney app or give us a call at #4LAW to set up a free evaluation of your case and don’t hesitate to contact us with any questions.